carevick/carevick-shoppingCart.github.io/README.md

 ## Shopping cart

 ### Description
-This project presents example of typical shopping cart for potential customers to keep track of interesting items.
+This project presents an example of a simple but typical shopping cart for potential customers to keep track of interesting items.

 Customers then have the opportunity to review the product(s) they’ve selected and the information they’ve input before completing their purchase.